10 Ways to Enjoy the Holidays in San Francisco

 The details: This massive Christmas Tree has been dominating the scene at 21st and Church in Noe Valley for nearly 30 years.
 Head over during dusk for the best viewing — we love trying to catch the lights just as they’re being turned on for the night!

-Enjoy Irving Berlin’s timeless “White Christmas” in the heart of our Theater District at the historic Curran Theatre from 1922.
-Just a stones-throw from Union Square Ice Skating Rink — it makes for a perfect combo for those trying to squeeze the most into one day!
+Enjoy Irving Berlin’s timeless “White Christmas” in the heart of our Theater District at the historic Curran Theatre from 1922 during the holidays in San Francisco.
+Just a stone’s throw from Union Square Ice Skating Rink — it makes for a perfect combo for those trying to squeeze the most into one day!

-The details: Tickets start off at $60 online from SHN.
+The details: Tickets start at $60 online from SHN.

-Celebrate Hanukah – the Jewish Festival of Light – beneath a nearly 110 year old dome hiding inside of the Westfield Shopping Centre!
+Celebrate Hanukkah – the Jewish Festival of Light – beneath a nearly 110-year-old dome hiding inside of the Westfield Shopping Centre!

-The details: This free events begins at 5pm – that’s when the live music starts!
+The details: This free event begins at 5 pm – that’s when the live music starts!
 Enjoy traditional holiday treats and crafts before the lighting of the menorah.

 “A Charlie Brown Christmas” – Live!
 At the San Francisco Symphony

 Watch as your favorite Peanuts characters come to life with the help of the San Francisco Symphony for our annual live performance of “A Charlie Brown Christmas”!
 Spend a night dressing up and head to the Symphony for one of our favorite holiday traditions.
 Make sure to get a good look at the building from outside — will you be able to tell the Louise M. Davies Symphony Hall is shaped like a Baby Grand Piano?